nicob21/sslchain/README.md

 ```
 If you previously add your certificate for your domain name, the program will get its certificate and check if the one you entered in the blockchain is equal.

-## Other resources
-Please find a one-pager that sum-up the project : *one-pager.pdf*.
 For more informations, you can also read *sslchain.pdf*.

 ## Contact